tuxerator/burp/thesis/main.typ

 #cetz-figures.fig_in-path <figure-in-path>

-In order to define the _in-path_ property for a set of source nodes $A$ and a set of destination nodes $B$ these sets are restricted to be inside of a bounding box containing all nodes.
+In order to define the _in-path_ property for a set of source nodes $A$ and a set of destination nodes $B$ these sets are restricted to be inside a bounding box containing all nodes.
 Let $a_r$ be a randomly chosen representative source node in $A$ and $b_r$ a representative destination node in $B$.
 Let $p$ be the POI we want to determine as in-path with respect to the block-pair $(A, B)$ if all shortest-paths from all sources in $A$ to all destinations in $B$ are in-path to $p$.